 VeggieHappy gets an exclusive interview with Chef Chris Studtmann, District Executive Chef for Sodexo in the Chicagoland Area.
-In this Q&A format, Chef Chris talks about serving the evolving needs of a student population and his suggestions for foodservice providers.
+Chef Chris talks to VeggieHappy’s Johanna McCloy about serving the needs of a University’s student population and his suggestions for foodservice providers.

 Chef Chris: University foodservice is different from hotels or restaurants in several ways, but one primary reason is that we have a captive audience.
 This means we can make more of an impact on peoples’ day-to-day lives.
 We not only provide them with nourishment, we also provide them with relief from the stresses of the day, and with an opportunity to enhance their athletic performance.

 Our population also changes by 25% every year, because of the freshman class.
 Freshmen account for 50-70% of customers at campus dining locations.